Taxation of salary for work on Svalbard

 The rate for employer's national insurance contributions will be 0 percent on salary and other remunerations subject to tax according to the Svalbard Taxation Act, even if the employer in question is not resident on Svalbard.

-See also the Svalbard White Paper 2023 (in Norwegian only) and employer’s national insurance contributions to the National Insurance Scheme for 2023 (in Norwegian only).
+See also the Directorate of Taxes’ report on employer’s national insurance contributions to the Norwegian National Insurance Scheme for 2024 (in Norwegian only).